Naamloos/MangoTango/README.md

 #### ⚠️ NGINX note!
 MangoTango uses a header named `rcon_password` to authenticate!
-NGINX does not allow underscode headers by default, so you will have to add `underscores_in_headers on;` to your NGINX server declaration.
+NGINX does not allow underscores in headers by default, so you will have to add `underscores_in_headers on;` to your NGINX server declaration.
 Example can be seen in the example NGINX config above.

 ## Screenshots (as of the 20th of October, 2022)